helmuthdu/automate-frontend-workflow/README.md

 [Go to Storybook](https://helmuthdu.github.io/automated-frontend-workflow/storybook)
 ```

-Update the `package.json` file by adding these new commands:
+Update the scripts in the `package.json` file by adding these new commands:

 ```json
 "scripts": {